vib-tcp/introduction_2_HPC/chapters/03_Infrastructure.md

 # WHat is a High-Performance Computing system ?

 A HPC brings together several technologies such as computer architecture, algorithms, programs and electronics, and system software to solve advanced problems effectively and quickly.
-It offers a reliable, efficient and very quick way to run advanced analysis in parallel and can be used by several disciplines.
+A HPC uses clusters of powerful processors, working in parallel, to process massive multi-dimensional datasets (big data) and solve complex problems at extremely high speeds.
+HPC systems typically perform at speeds more than one million times faster than the fastest commodity desktop, laptop or server systems. [https://www.ibm.com/topics/hpc].

 Among the technologies intergated in a HPC system it can include